Saudi goals - how Africans have long led the attack

 Coaching desert

-Al-Ittihad's title-winning coach, Nuno Espirito Santo, may have been born in what is today Sao Tome and Principe but since he entered the world a year before the islands achieved independence it means no African coach will lead a team in next season's Pro League, which starts on 11 August.
+Al-Ittihad's title-winning coach, Nuno Espirito Santo, may have been born in what is today Sao Tome and Principe, but since he entered the world a year before the islands achieved independence it means no African coach will lead a team in next season's Pro League, which starts on 11 August.

 Nuno's quirky timing aside, the other prime reason for the lack of African coaches is that South Africa's Pitso Mosimane - one of the continent's most decorated coaches with three African Champions League titles - recently left Al-Ahli.